 | Cultural Integration | Culture is treated as the final step to anchoring change | In practice, organisational culture influences every stage |

-| Applicability Across Contexts | Easy to adaptable in industries, especially in consultancy and HR practice | Less suitable for fast-moving environments such as digital or start-up |
+| Applicability Across Contexts | Easy to adapt in industries, especially in consultancy and HR practice | Less suitable for fast-moving environments such as digital or start-up |

-No doubt the model is useful, but still gathers critiques due to technical and industrial shifts.
-That’s what comes to a point of patience to make it truly effective.
-Let’s go a bit deeper while finalising this blog.
+No doubt the model is useful, but it still gathers critiques due to technical and industrial shifts.
+That's what comes to a point of patience to make it truly effective.
+Let's go a bit deeper while finalising this blog.

 This is how you can make it truly effective by eliminating the downside.
 But still, if you are feeling daunted to comprehend, you have Rapid Assignment Help UK experts for guidance.
 So, if Kotter's model has a meaningful impact, pursue the same standard of excellence through thoughtful guidance.